ShailadhShinde/Image-Classification-with-explainability/README.md

-# Image Classification with Explainability: Animal Classifier
+# Image Classification with Explainability

 A deep learning project that classifies images of cats, dogs, and horses using transfer learning and provides visual explanations of model predictions through Grad-CAM.